-In a NutshellDepending on your unique financial situation, there are several documents you might need when you apply for a home loan, including your tax returns, pay stubs, bank statements and credit history.
+In a NutshellDepending on your financial situation, there are several documents you might need when you apply for a home loan, including your tax returns, pay stubs, bank statements and credit reports.

 If you’re applying for a mortgage, it’s a good idea to start prepping your financial documents.